Destinations Italy The Dolomites

 Pedraces · Alta Badia

-The €45 Ladin fixed menu — barley soup, tutres, schlutzkrapfen, smoked pork, semifreddo, furtaies.
+The €51 Ladin fixed menu — barley soup, tutres, schlutzkrapfen, smoked pork, semifreddo, furtaies.
 Six tables.
-Carafe of house wine.
-Closed Mondays.
+Wine extra; often a glass of grappa to close.
+Closed Sundays.
 You've just done the hardest thing on the trip; you deserve this exact meal in this exact order in this exact farmhouse.
 Book a week out.

 Sleep at Hotel La Perla, Aman Rosa Alpina, or wherever.
 You'll sleep hard.